GayaneMirakyan/SPLab_Project/README.md

 	Dockerfile for building a Docker image, which will run all my scripts.

 ## 5. Graph
-	GraphShortestPath.cpp is for getting the shortest path in a graph, you can build and run it using ./build.sh You must give input count of vertexes and ribs, start and end, after it each vertex with a weight I write two tests, which you can run using ./run_test.sh
+	GraphShortestPath.cpp is for getting the shortest path in a graph, you can build and run it using ./run_cpp.sh You must give input count of vertexes and edges, start and end, after it each vertex with a weight I write two tests, which you can run using ./run_test.sh build.sh script is for building all cpp files, and clean.sh is for cleaning after building.